COVESA/ramses-sdk/doc/overview.md

 * The Ramses Composer, developed by [Paradox Cat](http://paradoxcat.com/)
 * The Ramses Citymodel Demo, developed by MentorGraphics, now part of [Siemens](https://eda.sw.siemens.com)
-* Studies on distributed HMI technologies, together with the [Genivi alliance](https://www.genivi.org/)
+* Studies on distributed HMI technologies, together with the [GENIVI/COVESA](https://www.covesa.global/)

 # What if BMW decides to stop supporting Ramses?